openimis/openimis_docs/web_app_vb_user_manual.rst

   C. Policies Panel

   The Policies Panel displays a list of the policies held by the family/group.
-The currently selected record is highlighted with light blue, while hovering over records changes the highlight to yellow (:ref:`image117`).
+The currently selected record is highlighted with light blue, while hovering over records changes the highlight to yellow (:ref:`Image 117<image117>`).
 The leftmost record contains a hyperlink which if clicked, re-directs the user to the policy for editing or detailed viewing.
 By default the first policy is selected and therefore in the Contribution Panel, only the contributions paid on that policy will be displayed in the Contribution Panel By selecting another policy in the list, the Contribution Panel, will refresh with the contributions paid on the newly selected policy.

   .. _image117:
   .. figure:: /img/user_manual/image91.png